opeymd/mintfab1000/index.md

 8:29 bumb deal.
 So.... its hit. ur not that important. ur a nigger. get so high. pull pump a dick. ur a asshole. so you know dont get high (have not got high for 14 years fags, i will need crack for that) esp is the deal. its crystal. you will die. have a good morning. you are real hit. cant prove in court of law. $1 hit. in ur eye. its incredible. ur a nigger. your/its real police in your eye (nanotube in my eyeball). whos at the door?
 Get your dick hard, Thats all thats not all. you dont win no award, sit. sit sit sits sit. ss ss s s sssss s sssit. its danchall, in my eyes, sit there, youn are high its all cleveland, sit ss s sit.sit Ty earmarked see it aint your day thats quite actual.
 Get a kickstand, and bracelett, pull cleveland go bizerk. sry. earhole. i would dock it, Ty made ur dick smell. pull $1. ur awesome, cleveland. techno. i would stop it so you know. dont be a nigger quit ur bitching pull a program and that asshole, back to reg day. stop it. all in ur eye. it aint cleveland. just so you know. dont be niggers. pull light dont say nigger its not for you. ur a nigger. please dont die. now ur hit sorta to cleveland. not too good. get ready to masturbate. ur a bastard. uh ha. dont want water mark. gets to cleveland. dont be a bitch. pull earholes, mustard, its not ur day.
 Im not ur nigger. now be quiet. your a real nigger, and w children in your eye. now push to cleveland. respect it. pull cleveland. now sit there. its very spiritual its apple now ur hit sir, pull the wutang. u are so scary right now need to testify. pull every week, now see apple ah hah. ur a little niggy. get ur big book got to cleve. you are so high i would appreciate it. your a nigger its not your day. you have a attitude still. ur a nigger dick smell. so sorry about that. lets not talk about it, apples real hit whats in ur future. go to sleep to that music. thats not normal. now plese go back to sleep and suck a dick. ur real hit there I might kill you. cleve pick it up.
 9:04 be the nigger. get out that invintory. he said stay right there now get ur apple now get high. haha. now get ur dick hard. ur a facinate.
+9:13 you might die there (laying in my bed) your a nigger, (chest and hart are killing me draining my energy and feeling fabricated stress and pulses through my chest and hart).
+9:20 what a bumb day. its that crystal. u are arrested for that invt by apple (about the 50th time I heard that) suck heat not a great deal. just rememner ur a nigger I dont want that invintory. not a good deal. great deal. its not cleveland. its all of that invntry ur a nigger. professional heat. so....

 ## Q and A with telepathic AI rapists.
 Q. What else?